Verity Susman: Music career

 Throughout the 2010s Verity diversified the scope of her live performances, performing solo shows of ever-evolving new material, often involving multimedia elements, most notably at Yoko Ono’s Meltdown Festival and in support of the band Savages and French singer Étienne Daho.
 During this time, she was also playing saxophone in free improvisation groups, including with The London Improvisers Orchestra, with Maya Dunietz, and in groups including Steve Beresford and fellow Too Pure alumnus Matthew Simms (It Hugs Back, Wire).
 It is with the latter that Susman started working during the pandemic on soundtracks to the Sonia Gonzalez-directed documentary Women Against The Bomb and the Kevin Hegge-directed documentary Tramps!.
-Both documentaries premiered in March 2022 (the former being televised).
-Verity Susman and Matthew Simms have officialised their partnership as "Susman and Simms".
+Simms and Susman named the project MEMORIALS and both documentaries premiered in March 2022 (the former being televised).
 Susman, Simms and Kat Duma received a Canadian Screen Award nomination for Best Original Music in a Documentary at the 12th Canadian Screen Awards in 2024 for their work on Tramps!.
+Simms and Susman later signed to Fire Records for the MEMORIALS albums Memorial Waterslides (2024) and All Clouds Bring Not Rain (2026).

 As a guest musician-writer Verity has recorded piano and keyboards on songs by Taken By Trees and Étienne Daho, and saxophone on songs by Beatrice Dillon, Frànçois & the Atlas Mountains, Trash Kit, It Hugs Back and Bamboo.
 She has performed live as a guest musician with The Raincoats, Deerhunter and The Hidden Cameras.

-Verity is currently putting the finishing touches to her debut album as a solo artist.